r-leyshon/r-leyshon/README.md

 # Hi there 👋
 My name is Rich.
-I'm a senior developer currently involved in R&D at Ministry of Justice ⚖️.
+I'm an AI Engineer AI Justice Unit ⚖️.

 - 🔭 I’m interested in transport modelling and policy priority inference.
 - 🌱 I’m learning GenAI with everybody else.